UK Government must urgently consider the human rights impact of COVID-19 measures says Joint Committee

-Category: Other human rights treaties and mechanisms, Basic Health and Welfare, Civil Rights and Freedoms, Education, Leisure and Cultural Activities, General measures of implementation, General principles
+Category: Other human rights treaties and mechanisms, Disability, Basic Health and Welfare, Civil Rights and Freedoms, Education, Leisure and Cultural Activities, General measures of implementation, General principles

 Following a consultation, the UK Parliament’s Joint Committee on Human Rights has published a report on the impact of the response to COVID-19.

 The report draws attention to problem areas, including:

 - Lockdown Regulations: these were not made sufficiently clear to the public and more care was needed to distinguish between advice, guidance and the law.
 Police were given additional powers which they did not fully understand, including powers to impose fixed penalty notices of up to £10’000.

 - Right to education: children had been affected differently by school closures and remote learning depending on socioeconomic factors, additional support needs and disabilities.